lemlac/mulem/docs/reference.md

 #### `param ()`

 Exits out of a function with another function.
 The variables in parentheses become the parameter of the return function.
-Use of `param` will infer the return type as a function automatically in lambda functions.
+Use of `param` will infer the return type as a function automatically.

 ```mu
 curryAdd(a: int) =